 - Carefully review the information about the application process and admissions requirements on the Penn Law web site.

-- After reviewing the information on the Penn Law and Career Services web sites, students should set up an appointment with Jenna Tesauro in the Wharton Undergraduate Division (G95 JMHH) to review their worksheet and discuss their eligibility.
+- After reviewing the information on the Penn Law and Career Services web sites, students should set up an appointment with Monica Jacobe (In-person appointment or Remote appointment) in the Wharton Undergraduate Division to review their worksheet and discuss their eligibility.